PavelPZ/riverpod_navigator/under_the_hood.md

 }
 ```

-## 4. Example of RiverpodNavigator.appNavigationLogic for Login flow
+## 4. Example of RNavigator.appNavigationLogic for Login flow

 ```dart
 @override